MaksimTerekhov/ci-chain/README.md

 - **Travis:** https://travis-ci.org/github/Denvy47/ci-chain

 ### How to make new feature:
-1. Create new issue
+1. Create new issue in git hub
-2. Create new branch for new issue
+2. Create new local branch for new issue
 3. _Coding magic_
-4. Push to branch and see results on Travis CI
+4. Push branch to repository
+5. See tests result on Travis CI
-5. Open merge request
+6. Open merge request if tests passed